kubernetes-retired/etcdadm/README.md

 ### Creating a new cluster

-Copy `etcdadm` to each machine that will become a member.
-On the first machine, run:
+1. Copy `etcdadm` to each machine that will become a member.
+2. Choose one machine and run

 ```
 etcdadm init